Patient Service Specialist Visa Sponsorship Jobs in North Carolina

 Which companies sponsor visas for patient service specialists in North Carolina?

 Large integrated health systems are the most consistent sponsors in North Carolina.
-Atrium Health, Duke University Health System, UNC Health, Novant Health, and WakeMed have histories of filing H-1B and other work visa petitions for healthcare administrative roles.
+Atrium Health, Duke University Health System, UNC Health, Novant Health, and WakeMed have histories of filing H-1B visa and other work visa petitions for healthcare administrative roles.
 Academic medical centers affiliated with Duke University and UNC Chapel Hill tend to have more formal international hiring infrastructure than smaller independent clinics.

 Which visa types are most common for patient service specialist roles in North Carolina?